bofm/sublime-a-file-icon/README.md

 #### Known Issues

-This package requires you to restart Sublime Text after:
+This package requires you to restart Sublime Text when:

-    - installation,
+- you've installed it,
-    - changing its preferences.
+- you've changed its preferences,
+- you've installed new theme that should be patched.

 ## Theme Developers